creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-12-19-latent-diffusion-models.md

 * Latent space with different degrees of downsampling
 * LDM-KL-8 means latent diffusion model with KL-reg and a downsampling of 8 to generate the latent space
 * DDIM is used during inference (with different number of iterations) as an optimal sampling procedure
-* FID: Fréchet Inception Distance: captures the similarity of generated images to real ones better than the more conventional Inception Score
+* FID (Fréchet Inception Distance): captures the similarity of generated images to real ones better than the more conventional Inception Score

 &nbsp;